Residency Rotation Summary

 Anesthesiology residents progress through the program at a pace consistent with their level of training and capabilities, from basic duties to increasingly demanding responsibilities.
 Trainees are guided and supervised in the operating suites by both full-time and adjunct anesthesiology faculty from the University of Minnesota.
 Attending anesthesiologists also supervise certified registered nurse anesthetists who provide a significant portion of the service requirements of the Department and help to provide the flexibility to meet the educational needs of our resident trainees.
 The Department also has an active medical student teaching program and anesthesiology residents will have the opportunity to teach and work closely with medical students.

-Throughout the anesthesiology residency training period, residents participate in a wide array of teaching sessions which occur in a variety of formats outside of the operating suites.
-Faculty from the Department of Anesthesiology as well as from other departments at the University of Minnesota Medical School give lectures and lead teaching sessions.
+Throughout the anesthesiology residency training period, residents participate in a wide array of teaching sessions which occur in a variety of formats.
+Faculty from the Department of Anesthesiology, as well as from other departments at the University of Minnesota Medical School, give lectures and lead teaching sessions.
 In addition, national guest lecturers are invited to speak on a regular basis.
-During July and August of the CA-1 year, introductory lectures are provided to the CA-1 residents on a daily basis.
-Thereafter, regularly scheduled teaching sessions occur four days per week and include:
+Regularly scheduled teaching sessions occur four days per week and include:

 - In-training exam preparation

 In addition, mock oral board preparation and workshops on difficult airway, regional anesthesia and career planning are offered yearly.
-The Department is very involved in the building of a new Patient Simulation Center at the University of Minnesota that will enhance resident and medical student education with basic and advanced patient management protocols, crisis training such as malignant hyperthermia, and crew resource management (CRM) techniques.
+The department is very involved in utilizing the new patient simulation center, which will enhance resident and medical student education with basic and advanced patient management protocols, crisis training such as malignant hyperthermia, and crew resource management (CRM) techniques.